SCK59/sck-testv3/README.md

     Test on browser using: http://localhost/version

-**Risks and Future enhancements**:
+**Risks and Future enhancements**

     1. The CI pipeline has unencrypte password being stored in the home directory.
     The encrypted keys for DOCKER_PASSWORD and DOCKER_USER should be used.

     2. The docker container can potentially run more than just the nodejs application.
     To prevent this we can use dumb-init which always uses PID 1 for the application it starts.
 This can avoid multiple processes in a single container.

     3. The application is not secure and once deployed anybody can access the api /version.

     4. The application is run as non-root user.
-This prevents risks associated with root user access, however, a    secure service account should be used for deployment.
+This prevents risks associated with root user access,however, a  secure service account should be used for deployment.